 - Characterization of the THz properties of different solids and liquids and gases in the THz range.

 - Design and development of antennas for THz frequencies.

 - Optics for beamforming in the THz and sub-millimeter ranges.

-- Designing, implementation, and characterization of high-frequency components and systems.
+- Designing, implementing, and characterization of high-frequency components and systems.

 - Imaging systems in infrared and THz ranges for quality control and security.

 CENTERA LABORATORIES are composed of 5 laboratories (Lab’s) and corresponding 5 Work Groups (WG’s)

 Lab 1 and WG1 Leader prof. Wojciech Knap